camunda/camunda-docs/docs/components/modeler/web-modeler/play-your-process.md

 ## Use Play with Camunda Self-Managed

 After selecting the **Play** tab in Self-Managed, you are prompted to select from the clusters defined in your Web Modeler [configuration](/self-managed/modeler/web-modeler/configuration/configuration.md#clusters).
-The Camunda 8 Docker Compose distribution provides one cluster configured by default.
+The Camunda 8 Helm and Docker Compose distributions provide one cluster configured by default.

 If no cluster is configured, Web Modeler requests the following cluster details to use for deployment: